Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

-This was problematic and not in line with PDG, which interprets $\eta'(958)$ as predominantly a $q\bq$ state.
-Moreover, the physical contents of $\eta(1405)$ and $\eta(1760)$ depended very much on the chromon mass.
-Another problem is that the $J/\psi$ radiative decay ratios in this table do not agree well with PDG values.
-But a most critical defect of the $4\times 4$ mixing is that it can not explain all five physical states.
+This is not satisfactory and not in line with PDG, which interprets $\eta'(958)$ as predominantly a $q\bq$ state.
+There are other problems.
+For example, the physical contents of $\eta(1405)$ and $\eta(1760)$ depended very much on the chromon mass.